alexarje/sensing/book/week1.md

 ### Action and Perception

 The last concept we will introduce this week is the *action-perception loop*.
 The idea of embodied cognition in general is that we sense through action, and act through sensing.
 In music, the action-perception loop is evident in activities such as playing an instrument, where sensory feedback informs motor actions, and vice versa.
 For example, a pianist adjusts their touch based on the sound produced, creating a continuous cycle of interaction.
-Practical exercises, such as improvisation and movement-based activities, can help students explore this dynamic relationship, deepening their understanding of how sensory input and motor output are intertwined in musical contexts.

 ```mermaid
 flowchart LR